-Article 12 of The United Nations Convention on the Rights of the Child states that children have a right to have their opinions heard about matters that affect them and particularly so where judicial proceedings, such as custody and access, are involved.
+Article 12 of The United Nations Convention on the Rights of the Child states that children have a right to have their opinions heard about matters that affect them and particularly so where judicial proceedings, such as family law matters, are involved.
 Being receptive to a child's feelings and emotions makes a child feel safe and allows them to express themselves openly and honestly without fear.
 It gives them a sense of belonging.

 In the family law context, exploring options that include a child's participation in decisions affecting them as a result of separation or divorce is often referred to as including "the voice of the child."

-Having input in a decision-making process is not the same as being entitled to make the final decision - courts have held that in all instances the wishes of the child will not override what is in their best interests.
+Having input in a decision-making process is not the same as being entitled to make the final decision.
+Courts will consider the child's views and preferences as one factor in looking at what is in the child's best interests.
+Courts consider the age and maturity of the child when deciding how much weight to give these views and preferences.

-When separating or divorcing couples are unable to settle on new parenting arrangements, whether on their own or through mediation or negotiation, a court may be asked to determine the matter.
+When separating or divorcing couples are unable to settle on new parenting arrangements, even after trying to settle the matter with the help of a family dispute professional, a court may be asked to determine the matter.
 Generally speaking a court will want as much information as possible to come up with a parenting arrangement that is in the best interests of the child.
-The court can order a custody and access assessment to help determine a suitable parenting arrangement.
-The custody and access report evaluates the needs of the child, as well as each parent's ability to meet those needs.
+The court can order an assessment to help determine a suitable parenting arrangement.
+The assessment will evaluate the needs of the child, as well as each parent's ability to meet those needs.

-Custody and access assessments are performed by qualified social workers.
-The assessor may consider the family and parenting background and the parent's views of the needs of the child.
+Assessments are performed by qualified social workers.
+The assessor may consider the family and parenting background and the parents' views of the needs of the child.
 The social worker may spend some time observing the child with each parent and talk to other individuals in the child's life.
 These other individuals might include people like teachers, doctors, family members and friends.